 In the 1950’s and 60’s the 2nd floor of the house was occupied by Ansa-Call Inc., a telephone answering service.

 Hayman-Futrell Funeral Home

-Futrell-Hayman Funeral Home occupied the house in the 1960’s and a former employee told me how he’d delivered the bodies through the kitchen door, performed the embalming in a back room and then laid out the caskets in the bay window of the dining room.
-In the middle of the night a guest from Michigan saw a man standing at the foot of the bed watching her, she screamed, he vanished.
+In the 70’s Hayman-Futrell Funeral Home occupied the first floor.
+Shortly after buying the house a former employee told me how he’d delivered bodies through the kitchen door, performed the embalming in the back bedroom, and then laid out the deceased in the bay window of what is now the Remington Suite.
+In the middle of the night, a guest from Michigan saw a man standing at the foot of the bed watching her, she screamed, he vanished.

-For some unknown reason a previous owner installed deadbolt locks on both sides of every door, including every closet and bathroom door.
-A guest from Tampa, FL was sleeping in what was an embalming room and woke to find the bedroom doorknobs in the bathroom sink.
+For some unknown reason, a previous owner installed deadbolt locks on both sides of every door, including every closet, pantry, and bathroom door.
+One morning a few years ago, a guest found the bedroom doorknob in the bathroom sink.